 (d) to assist the integration of the management of water resources with the management of other natural resources.

-(2) The reference to “use and development” in subsection (1)(a)(i) includes use and development for domestic, commercial, recreational, cultural and navigational purposes.
+(2) The reference to use and development in subsection (1)(a)(i) includes use and development for domestic, commercial, recreational, cultural and navigational purposes.

 (3) The Minister is to seek to ensure that the objects stated in subsection (1) are achieved, and other persons are to do so to the extent that they have relevant functions under this Part.